aljohnson-soc/StataWorkshop/README.md

 A preliminary version of the project was presented (virtually) at the American Sociological Association's 2020 Annual Meeting.
 Slides from that presentation are available [here](Johnson_Gleit_ASA2020.pdf).

+## Learning goals
+- understand how data are stored in Stata
+- use logical if-statements to subset data
+- use a .do file to write reproducible code
+- begin to use functions to manipulate data (e.g., variable creation)

 ## Workshop materials
 - [Pre-workshop survey to collect student data](PreSurvey.pdf)
 - [Presentation](Presentation.pdf)